-In 2019, with the support of Governor Brian Kemp, Georgia First Lady Marty Kemp and leaders in the Georgia General Assembly, Attorney General Chris Carr created the first-of-its-kind statewide Human Trafficking Prosecution Unit.
-With this new Unit, the Attorney General's Office is working more closely, effectively, and aggressively with local, state and federal law enforcement to rescue victims and put buyers and sellers behind bars.
+In 2019, with the support of Governor Brian Kemp, First Lady Marty Kemp and leaders in the Georgia General Assembly, Attorney General Chris Carr created the first-of-its-kind statewide Human Trafficking Prosecution Unit.
+With this new Unit, the Office of the Attorney General is working more closely, effectively, and aggressively with local, state, and federal law enforcement to rescue victims and put buyers and sellers behind bars.

-The Human Trafficking Prosecution Unit is complete with dedicated prosecutors, criminal investigators, analysts and a victim advocate – and their work is moving the needle significantly.
-Just last year, Attorney General Carr's Human Trafficking Prosecution Unit rescued and assisted 116 victims.
+The Attorney General's Human Trafficking Prosecution Unit is complete with dedicated prosecutors, criminal investigators, analysts and a victim advocate – and their work is moving the needle significantly.
+Just last year, this Unit lead and assisted 33 case investigations and rescued and assisted 116 victims.